 Similar to the fact that no two businesses are exactly alike, the process of selling businesses should be customized to the firm’s specifics.
 The typical timeline to complete an M&A transaction is from three months to a full year or more.
 Seldom do sales of mid-market M&A happen sooner than three months.
-Often, sales that happen quickly at are at subpar prices or terms.
+Often, sales that occur quickly at are at subpar prices or terms.
 Rather than assigning a specific time needed to sell a company, it is best to give an idea of what the (M&A) mergers and acquisitions process entails and how long each stage typically takes to complete.

-Stage Two: Marketing your business.
 This portion of the time it takes to sell a business typically takes anywhere from three to six months.
 The marketing phase is initiated when your investment banker, M&A Broker, or business broker sends a “blind Profile” teaser.
-This brief introduction, which does not disclose the identity of your business, is a one or two page document, is used to identify, attract, and draw in firms which may be interested in acquiring your business.
+This brief introduction, which does not disclose the identity of your business, is a one or two-page document, is used to identify, attract, and draw in firms that may be interested in acquiring your business.
 If they are interested in learning more, your business M&A Broker, or investment banker, or business broker buffer the inquiry to ensure a confidentiality or nondisclosure agreement (NDA) is executed before forwarding identifying information or the CIM.

-These meetings will either take place at your facility or offsite near your office, if a potential disclosure conflict might arise with your staff.
+These meetings will either take place at your facility or offsite near your office if a potential disclosure conflict might arise with your staff.
 Serious business buyers understand and respect the need for confidentiality.
-The meetings generally last one full day and potential buyers or investors will use the time to learn more about your business and discuss a possible transaction.
+The meetings generally last one full day.
+During this meeting potential buyers or investors will use the time to learn more about your business and discuss a possible transaction.

 This phase can take two to six weeks.
-Following the management meetings buyers will issue a Letter of Intent.
+Following the management meetings, buyers will issue a Letter of Intent.
 Upon receipt of the Letters of Intent (LOIs) your M&A intermediary, investment banker or business broker will summarize the terms of all the LOIs with you.
 Most of them will look to enter into a period of exclusivity with you once the LOI is signed.
 Your investment banker, or business broker on small deals, will work with you during this stage to help negotiate the best terms for the sale of your business on your behalf.